Sado4/github-review-manager/README.md

 - `[Draft]` - Pull request is still in draft mode
 - `[⚡]` - Merge conflicts detected

-## 📸 Screenshots

-![Screenshot showing the GitHub Review Manager in the Activity Bar with priority indicators and author avatars]

 ## 🚀 Quick Start

 1. **Install the extension** from the VS Code Marketplace